michaelfranzl/grbl-streamer/README.rst

 Gerbil -- A universal Grbl interface module for Python3
 =======================================================

-A universal Grbl CNC firmware interface module for Python3 providing a convenient high-level API for scripting or integration into parent applications like GUI's.
+Universal Grbl CNC firmware interface module for Python3 providing a convenient high-level API for scripting or integration into parent applications like GUI's.

 There are a number of streaming applications available for the Grbl CNC controller, but none of them seem to be an universal, re-usable standard Python module.
 Gerbil attempts to fill that gap.